-During the same operation, the ureters may be re-positioned within the bladder if they are not joining the bladder in the correct place.
-This can cause a condition called vesicoureteric reflux (VUR) where the valves can fail, allowing urine to flow backwards from the bladder to the kidney.
+During the same operation, the ureters may be repositioned within the bladder if they are not joining the bladder in the correct place.
+This can cause a condition called vesico-ureteric reflux (VUR) where the valves can fail, allowing urine to flow backwards from the bladder to the kidney.
 Depending on the severity of the VUR, sometimes the urine can flow backwards as far as the kidneys.
 This can damage the kidney and eventually lead to kidney failure.
-The ureteric re-implantation operation involves disconnecting the ureters and re-attaching them in the correct place.
-For more information, please see our Ureteric re-implantation information sheet.
+The ureteric reimplantation operation involves disconnecting the ureters and re-attaching them in the correct place.
+For more information about this operation, please see our separate information sheet.